privacyguides/privacyguides.org/privacy-policy.md

 ## Who is my data shared with?

-When you use services provided by {{ site.name }} your data is shared with Aragon Ventures LLC, in order to facilitate their hosting obligations.
+When you use services provided by Privacy Guides your data is processed by Aragon Ventures LLC, in order to facilitate their hosting obligations.
 Aragon Ventures LLC may collect and use your data as described in their privacy statement at [https://aragon.ventures/privacy](https://aragon.ventures/privacy/).

-Your account data, posts, and other activities on {{ site.name }} services is shared with others as mentioned in the section about account data.
+Your account data, posts, and other activities on Privacy Guides services is shared with others as mentioned in the section about account data.

 ## Where is my data stored?

-Your data is stored on servers provided by Aragon Ventures LLC, a company incorporated in Minnesota, United States.
-The primary datacenter for {{ site.name }} is located in France.
+The primary datacenter for Privacy Guides is located in Finland.
 Some websites, services, or backups may reside in datacenters in multiple jurisdictions, including the United States and the European Union.

-## Is {{ site.name }} GDPR compliant?
+## Is Privacy Guides GDPR compliant?

 We respect privacy rights under [Regulation (EU) 2016/679](https://eur-lex.europa.eu/legal-content/EN/TXT/?uri=uriserv:OJ.L_.2016.119.01.0001.01.ENG), the European Union’s General Data Protection Regulation (GDPR).
 Information that GDPR requires us to give can be found throughout this document.